dgaydukov/cert-aws/sa/files/sa.md

 * kms - shared hardware tenancy, you have your own partition inside shared with other aws customers.
 When you create kms key you may choose key material origin:  kms (default) / external / CloudHSM (in this case you need to set up CloudHSM cluster with at least 2 nodes in 2 AZ)
 When you use kms for every policy (for example read policy for s3) you have to add `kms:Decrypt`, so s3 would have access to kms in order to decrypt data.
-So if you provide only s3 read without kms, s3 won't decrypt your data and you can't read it. cross-account access - you can allow your KMS to be used in another account by adding resource policy to kms with principal as another account or you can also add cross-account role iam access
+So if you provide only s3 read without kms, s3 won't decrypt your data and you can't read it. cross-account access - you can allow your KMS to be used in another account by adding resource policy to kms with principal as another account or you can also add cross-account role iam access:
+* in account A add principal of account B to key policy
+* in account B add permissions to access kms resource from account A

 ###### Route53
 Route53 - amazon DNS service that help to transform domain name into IP address.
 Reason for a name, cause 53 - port of DNS.